West Texas A&M University

-West Texas A&M University (WTAMU or WT) is a public university in Canyon, Texas.
+West Texas A&M University (WTAMU or WT) is a public university in Canyon, Texas, United States.
 It is the northernmost campus of the Texas A&M University System and accredited by the Southern Association of Colleges and Schools (SACS).
 It was established on September 20, 1910, as West Texas State Normal College as one of the seven state-funded teachers' colleges in Texas.

 History

 1910 West Texas State Normal College

 In its first school year, West Texas State Normal College had 152 all-white students and 16 faculty members.
 Its first president was Robert B. Cousins.
 A year after the Texas State House of Representatives approved the bill to establish West Texas State Normal College, construction began on the school's Administration Building.
 It consisted of the school's only classrooms, laboratory, library, and offices.
 On March 25, 1914, the school burned down; however, classes continued in local churches, courthouses, and vacant buildings.
 Later, in 1916, a new Administration Building opened.
 West Texas State Normal College hired famed American artist Georgia O'Keeffe to be the head of the Art Department from the fall of 1916 to February 1918.
 O'Keeffe has been recognized as the "Mother of American modernism".